univention/intercom-service/docs/configuration.rst

 .. envvar:: intercom/settings/client-id

     Defines the OIDC client name of ICS in Keycloak.
-The file :file:`/etc/ics_client.secret` stores secret of this client.
+The file :file:`/etc/ics_client.secret` stores the secret of this client.

     .. list-table::
         :header-rows: 1